nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `--interactive` – force reports to use interactive plots
 - `-n` – prefix name for output files
 - `-o` – the output directory to store results
-- `/path/to/FeatureCounts_GLbulkRNAseq.csv.summary` – the summary file output from the FeatureCounts step, provided as a positional argument
+- `/path/to/FeatureCounts_GLbulkRNAseq.tsv.summary` – the summary file output from the FeatureCounts step, provided as a positional argument

 **Input Data:**

-- FeatureCounts_GLbulkRNAseq.csv.summary (FeatureCounts summary statistics file, output from [Step 7a](#7a-count-aligned-reads-with-featurecounts))
+- FeatureCounts_GLbulkRNAseq.tsv.summary (FeatureCounts summary statistics file, output from [Step 7a](#7a-count-aligned-reads-with-featurecounts))

 **Output Data:**